wkoutre/react-native-albums/README.md

 Assuming you have latest stable version of Xcode.

+For a complete overview of all Setup required, please refer to my [react-native-notes](https://github.com/wkoutre/react-native-albums/react-native-notes.md).

 Must also have react-native-cli installed: ```npm i -g react-native-cli```

 ### Clone / Navigate to Directory